celluloid/reel/README.md

 Connections to Reel can be either non-blocking and handled entirely within the Reel::Server thread, or the same connections can be dispatched to worker threads where they will perform ordinary blocking IO.
-Reel provides no built-in thread pool, however you can build one yourself using Celluloid::Pool, or because Celluloid already pools threads to begin with, you can simply use an actor per connection.
+Reel provides no built-in thread pool, however you can build one yourself using Celluloid.pool, or because Celluloid already pools threads to begin with, you can simply use an actor per connection.